The Unexplored Road to Professionalizing your Family Business

 For the most part, family businesses start out pretty small.
-Founded by one person or one couple, the initial years of a family business are focused on growth and getting everything done – with just a few people involved in the business, no formal operational procedures are really needed.
-Leadership meetings can be spontaneous since everyone is on-site working in the business.
-Decisions can be made instantaneously since the founder(s) have a unified vision.
-Processes are internalised because they are learned as the business develops, by trial and error.
+Founded by one person or a couple, the initial years of a family business are focused on growth and getting everything done.
+Fewer people are involved in the business and hence no formal operational procedures are needed.
+Leadership meetings happen spontaneously since everyone is on-site working in the business.
+Decisions are made instantaneously since the founder(s) have a unified vision.
+Processes are internalised because they are learned and adopted as the business develops, by trial and error.

-But there comes a time when all that changes.
+But there comes a time when all this changes.

 New hires come on board.
 Additional positions are added to the leadership team.
 Complexities develop with new people, products, locations, lines of revenue, etc. And a new generation of owners rise to adulthood.

-As the business grows, more “professional” measures need to be incorporated.
-Oftentimes the rising generation is the catalyst for the family to implement needed changes.
+As the business evolves, more “professional” measures need to be incorporated.
+Oftentimes the rising generation is the catalyst for the family to implement these much-needed changes.
 This can be because the founder is “old school” and stuck in their ways, or they believe everything is running fine as is (and it may be) so why change it.
-Sometimes, if the change needed involves technology, the current leader may be hesitant because it’s something they aren’t comfortable with.
-Or it is simply with a new perspective come new ideas – and the next generation can be a wealth of new ideas.
+Sometimes, if the required change involves technology, the current leader may be hesitant because it’s something they are uncomfortable with.
+Or it is simply that with any new perspective comes a flurry of new ideas – and the rising generation can be a wealth of new ideas.